 PUBH 8622 Health Care Payments and Delivery Models 3 Spring Covers the principal models of payment for hospital and physician services and for drugs and devices.
 Through an interactive process, students learn how to distinguish models and derive predictions about their impact on the use, cost, price, and quality of health care services and products.
 Assess the properties of these models in terms of their efficiency and impact on equity and convey to policy and analytical audiences.
-Prerequisite: PubH 8405 PUBH 8404 Health Systems & Health Policy Research 3 Spring Examines major issues in health services research and policy, with a focus on leading theories and conceptual frameworks, commonly-used data sources, research designs, and the trade-offs made in analyzing policy relevant research.
+Prerequisite: PUBH 8405 PUBH 8722 Public Health Policy Analysis 3 Summer Develops skills for analysis of health policies and programs and to communicate analytic information to decision makers and the public using case-based discussions and assignments to apply policy analysis to key issues in health policy.
 PUBH 8417 Qualitative Research Methods & Analysis (May substitute PPPA 8023, Mixed Methods Research) 3 Spring Techniques for designing and conducting qualitative research and for analyzing and reporting qualitative data relevant to program development and implementation, community assessment, and policy analysis.
-PPPA 8022 Econometrics for Policy Research (suitable alternative advanced courses may be substituted, such as ECON 8379, PUBH 8419, PSC 8121 or other courses with permission of program director and instructors) 3 Spring Advanced multivariate data analyses of complex datasets and programs, including advanced cross-sectional techniques, timeseries analysis, and the use of panel data.
+PPPA 8022 Econometrics for Policy Research II (suitable alternative advanced courses may be substituted, such as ECON 8379, PUBH 8419, PSC 8121 or other course with permission of program director and instructors) at least 2 Spring Advanced multivariate data analyses of complex datasets and programs, including advanced cross-sectional techniques, time- series analysis, and the use of panel data.
 Evaluation of results, and dissemination of findings to relevant stakeholders.
 Prerequisites: PUBH 8418 PUBH 8999 Health Policy and Management PhD Dissertation Research At least 8 in total Summer, Fall, Spring Independent study courses taken as the student conducts dissertation research.
 Students must be enrolled for at least 1 credit per semester to stay enrolled at GW.
 Prerequisites: PUBH 8435; May be taken in increments of 1 to at least 8 credits.
 Must be approved by program directors and dissertation chair (if known)